Mogara/QSanguosha/README.md

 such as SDL, HGE, Clanlib and others, but many of them lack some important features.
 Although Qt is an application framework instead of a game engine, its graphics view framework is suitable for my game developing.
+By Moligaloo

 Features
 ----------